Two injured in shooting at Rayners Lane station

 The suspected attacker then fled the scene with an accomplice on a moped.

+Shots were then fired by members of the victims’ party in retaliation at the men on the moped, the Met said.

-The two victims were found by police and specialist firearms officers in a garden of a residential address having fled the scene.
+The two victims – believed to be aged 18 and 24 – were found by police and specialist firearms officers in a garden of a residential address having fled the scene.

-The Met Police said in a statement that the two men have been taken to hospital and they await an update on their conditions.
+The Met Police said in a statement the two men have been taken to hospital and neither are believed to be in a life-threatening condition.

+Two men aged 18 and 25 who were with the victims at the scene have been arrested on suspicion of attempted murder for firing at the pair on the moped.

 A crime scene remains in place.

-It is the latest violent incident in an exceptionally bloody year for London, where more than 90 homicide investigations have been launched so far this year.
+It is the latest violent incident in an exceptionally bloody year for London, where more than 90 homicide investigations have been launched so far.

 Comments are closed on this article.